Uh oh. What's Plan B?

 In fact, most Millennials don't even see a separation between work and home.
 Therefore, by giving them that added flexibility, you give them more power to work where and when they're most productive.

-If you offer them to trade a little salary (which you couldn’t give them) for some flexibility, you can create a win-win situation by not only saving money but making them happier and potentially even more productive.
+If you offer them to trade a little salary (which you couldn't give them, or may have just had to give them a paycut) for some flexibility, you can create a win-win situation; you could be not only saving your company money, but making them happier and potentially even more productive.

 This is especially big for people with families or painfully long commutes.
 It gives them a way of getting more of that precious time at home if they have a young family, or the flexibility for some outside activity that makes them happy like hiking.